sagargarg/counter/README.md

-# counter
+# Tab Counter
-Chrome Extension that counts the number of tabs
+Chrome Extension that counts the number of tabs and windows you have opened